Uses: Utility – meat, relatively fast growing. Autosexing.

 Colours: Ganders: White, a little grey.
 Geese: Light Grey.

 Useful to Know: Most Pilgrim Geese are very tame if hand reared and have good parenting qualities.
-For breeding, birds should be selected for correct autosexing and the gentle nature that they are known for.
+For breeding, birds should be selected for correct autosexing.
 The ganders are charming and attentive to their geese.
 During the breeding season in spring to early summer they can demonstrate particularly protective behaviour.
 This is really a lot of bluff that ceases when he moults.

 Photo: Colin Murton’s Champion Pilgrim Goose.

 Pilgrim Geese are relatively quiet, light weight geese that are one of only two autosexing breeds of geese standardised in the UK (note they are not sex-linked as some say – there is a difference see autosexing).